gbablani/moodle-auth_azuread/README.md

 moodle-auth_azuread
 ===================

-Provides authentication plug in to sign into Azure Active Directory and Office 365
+Provides authentication plug in to sign into Azure Active Directory and Office 365.
+Works in conjunction with moodle-block_azuread